 As experienced litigators well versed in negligence issues in the premises liability context, we never shy away from taking our cases to trial when necessary.
 Because members of the plaintiff’s bar in our area know this about us, we are often successful in reaching mediated settlements that are favorable to our clients.

-This is our approach whether our clients are facing possible liability for slip and falls, industrial accidents, civil rights complaints, claims of failing to provide adequate security, serious injuries or deaths.
+This is our approach whether our clients are facing possible liability for slip and falls, industrial accidents, civil rights complaints, claims of failing to provide adequate security, and those matters which result in serious injuries or death.

 For more information about our Premises Liability practice contact Jim Jarrow or Shawn Rogers in Kansas City at 816.471.2121.
 In St. Louis, contact Terry O’Toole or Richard Woolf at 314.345.5000.